trabucayre/openFPGALoader/doc/guide/install.rst

     brew install openfpgaloader

-Alternatively, if you want to build it from hand:
+Alternatively, if you want to build it by hand:

 .. code-block:: bash